Recognizing Progressive Dairy Producers

-Nominations are now being accepted for the 21st Innovative Dairy Farmer of the Year, an annual award co-sponsored by IDFA and Dairy Herd Management magazine.
-The winner will be honored at Dairy Forum 2019, January 20-23 at The Ritz-Carlton Grande Lakes in Orlando, Fla.
+Nominations are now being accepted for the 22st Innovative Dairy Farmer of the Year, an annual award co-sponsored by IDFA and Dairy Herd Management magazine.
+The winner will be honored at Dairy Forum 2020, January 26-29 at the Westin Kierland Resort in Scottsdale, Arizona.
 Nominations must be submitted by Sept.
-28, 2018, and there is no fee to enter.
+30, 2019, and there is no fee to enter.

 Complete award criteria and a nomination form are available here.

 “There is a story of innovation, sustainability and smart growth happening in the dairy industry, and much of that story begins with dairy farmers,” said Michael Dykes, D.V.M., IDFA president and CEO.
 “We are excited to highlight and honor those farmers who through the use of new technologies, partnerships, and sustainable practices, are making important contributions to the future of the dairy industry.”